wiresnchains/ragemp-stub/README.md

 And in your test set-up, you can use a mock container.

-It is designed to run with no RAGE:MP runtime, and allows you to mock the entire entity state for your tests.
+It is designed to run without RAGE:MP runtime, and allows you to mock the entire server entity state for your tests.

 ```ts
 import { AtlasMockContainer } from 'ragemp-atlas/server';